Mortgages For Temps and Agency Workers

 Can agency workers get a mortgage?

-Ideally, the process will be much smoother if you have a fixed-term contract with your agency, and are you able to show evidence of consistent income.
+Ideally, the process will be much smoother if you have a fixed-term contract with your agency and can show evidence of consistent income.
 There’s no need to worry if your work contract isn’t fixed.
 If you speak with a knowledgeable broker, they’ll still be able to introduce you to appropriate lenders who can cater to your situation.

 Can you get a mortgage with a casual or temporary job?

-This is definitely still possible, but your range of options will depend on your circumstances and the level of income proof you’re able to provide.
-If you’re a gig worker or operate on a casual, freelance, or temporary basis, it’s worth using all available tools at your disposal to make sure you can borrow the amount you need and still end up with a competitive mortgage.
+This is still possible, but your options will depend on your circumstances and the proof of income you can provide.
+Suppose you’re a gig worker or operate casual, freelance, or temporary.
+In that case, it’s worth using all available tools to ensure you can borrow the amount you need and still end up with a competitive mortgage.

 How to get a mortgage on a temporary contract

-Your first step should be to find a mortgage broker who specialises in helping temporary contract workers get onto the property ladder.
-Make an enquiry with us and we will match you with an advisor who has this expertise for free.
+Your first step should be to find a mortgage broker specialising in helping temporary contract workers get onto the property ladder.
+Enquire with us; we will match you with an advisor.

 Your mortgage broker will guide you through the following steps: